Evovest/EvoTrees/README.md

 # EvoTrees

-> This is the R package wrapping EvoTrees.jl, a pure Juila tree boosting library.
+> This is the R package wrapping EvoTrees.jl, a pure Julia tree boosting library.

 # Getting started

+EvoTrees.jl need first to be installed and available from main julia environment.
+Then, install package with: `devtools::install_github("Evovest/EvoTrees")`.

+# Example

 ```
 params <- set_params(loss = "linear", nrounds = 100)